RascalSoftware/RAT-Docs/source/tutorial/introduction.rst

 which specifies whether they are included in the fitting algorithm, and ``min`` and ``max`` values indicating the minimum and maximum value they can take in a fit respectively.
 There are also **prior type** fields which are used in Bayesian algorithms to leverage prior knowledge about the model, but for non-Bayesian algorithms these fields are ignored.
 We will not use them here.
+More information on Bayesian algorithms is available in the :ref:`Bayes tutorial<bayesTutorial>`.

 2. The Layers Group